-Agricultural engineers call for renewed focus into soil and water drainage
+The Institution of Agricultural Engineers (IAgrE) calls for renewed focus into soil and water

 The country’s inability to cope could be demonstrated by the fact that a number of land drainage systems, mostly installed in the 60s and 70s, are ill equipped to deal with the heavy rainfall, with silting and damaged existing pipe work being common problems.
 Mike Hann, drainage consultant, Chartered Engineer and IAgrE Fellow comments that mole drainage, very commonly practised in heavy soil regions, often has a life-span of less than 30 – 40 years rendering the soils liable to much greater levels of run-off contributing to flooding.

 Farmers are discovering first hand why they need to invest in improvements to their land drainage and many are beginning to factor drainage operations into their annual timetable.

 IAgrE Fellow and Chartered Environmentalist Jane Rickson who is a soil science specialist added: “Flooding not only occurs when water

 tables are high; a lot of the flooding is due to soil condition (and not just saturated soil profiles).
 Infiltration of rain water

 into the soil is severely limited by loss of soil structure due to compaction.
 The use of increasingly larger and heavier machinery causing soil surface smearing, especially on wet soils.
 High animal stock densities, over working the soil, losses of organic matter, soil biology and so on all add to the problem.

 You often find the soil is relatively dry over a spade-depth down because water

 cannot infiltrate – it was certainly the case during the floods around Tewkesbury a few years ago.
 Without soil and water